braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/faqs.md

 ### Why does the number of users entering a Canvas not match the expected number?

 The number of users entering a Canvas may differ from your expected number because of how audiences and triggers are evaluated.
-In Braze, an audience is evaluated before the trigger (unless using a "change in attribute" trigger).
+In Braze, an audience is evaluated before the trigger (unless using a [change in attribute]({{site.baseurl}}/user_guide/engagement_tools/campaigns/building_campaigns/delivery_types/triggered_delivery/attribute_triggers/#change-custom-attribute-value) trigger).
 This will cause users to drop out of the Canvas if not part of your selected audience before any trigger actions are evaluated.